dgaydukov/cert-aws/files/sa.md

 * rule-1 - forward /api requests to /api endpoint in your app
 * default rule - always return 403
 So with this only `/api` endpoint would be available.
 All other endpoints would return 403.
-Usefule features
+Useful features:
-* cross-zone for eqaul load distribution across all instances, no matter in which AZ they are.
+* cross-zone for equal load distribution across all instances, no matter in which AZ they are.
-* Sticky Sessions - when you send `AWSELB` cookie and elb remember to which ec2 instance to route request Health check can be
+* Sticky Sessions - when you send `AWSELB` cookie and elb remember to which ec2 instance to route request Health check can be:
 * ping
 * connection attempt
 * page that is checked periodically
+Access logs - contains clientIP/latency/request path/response - can be collected by CloudWatch and analyzed later.
+If you have problems with ELB you have to analyze access logs, cause vpc flow logs don't provide desired info (like request path or server response).

 ###### CloudWatch
 CloudWatch - monitoring service for aws resources and apps running in aws cloud.
 IAM permission for CloudWatch are given to a resource as a whole (so you can't give access for only some of EC2, you give either for all EC2 instances or none).